sanjibnarzary/openfacemash/README.md

 Requirements
 ============
-To install openfacemash on your server, you need to have the following
+To install openfacemash on your server, you need to have the following\n
 1. Apache Server with mod_rewrite enabled
 2. Mysql Server
 3. PHP 5.0 or later